-Grisly death came at the hands mostly of cholera, which killed unknown thousands of pioneers.
-But they were also shot dead on accident, mostly by pioneers who were heavily armed but unfamiliar with weapon handling.
+Grisly passings came at the hands mostly of cholera, which took an unknown thousands of pioneers.
+But they were also shot on accident, mostly by pioneers who were heavily armed but unfamiliar with weapon handling.
 People were crushed by wagon wheels, drowned, stabbed, or simply vanished.
 Native American massacres were rare, but when they happened were horribly violent and led to dozens of passings.

 After capturing and trading furs with various native tribes on the coast of Oregon, the Tonquin made anchor off Vancouver Island.
 The ship's captain and the chief of the Nuu-chah-nulth tribe argued over fur prices, and the chief was insulted when the captain kicked furs across the deck.
-In retaliation, tribe members boarded the ship and massacred the crew.
-Five men remained alive, and four took a skiff off the ship, while the last man stayed behind and blew the ship up.
-Between 100 and 200 natives were killed, while only one man of the crew of 23 survived.
+In retaliation, tribe members boarded the ship and slayed the crew.
+A handful of men remained alive, and some took a skiff off the ship, while the ship blew up after a fire on board ignited gunpowder on the vessel.
+Hundreds of natives and many of the ship's crew did not survive the disaster.

 Despite centuries of popular culture fear-mongering, actual violence propagated by Native Americans against westward-bound settlers was rare.
-Historians record about 360 emigrant deaths at the hands of Native Americans from 1840 to 1860.
+Historians record about 360 emigrant passings at the hands of Native Americans from 1840 to 1860.
 However, when conflict did break out, it was often waged brutally by both sides.
-Missionaries Narcissa and Marcus Whitman were the central figures in a massacre that changed the history of the American Northwest, and was one of the worst incidents on the Oregon Trail.
+Missionaries Narcissa and Marcus Whitman were the central figures in fatal combat that changed the history of the American Northwest and was one of the worst incidents on the Oregon Trail.

-Death on the Oregon Trail could come to anyone, no matter their age - and in ways both numerous and brutal.
-Eight-year-old Richard Harvey fell victim to one of the worst ways to die on the trail - he was crushed by a wagon wheel.
+Fatalities on the Oregon Trail could come to anyone, no matter their age - and in ways both numerous and brutal.
+Eight-year-old Richard Harvey fell victim to one of the worst ways to perish on the trail: He was crushed by a wagon wheel.
 While the large wagons travelers used could only go two or three miles per hour, they could go much faster downhill, and were almost impossible to stop once they got going.

 Using the Oregon Trail to flee eastward, a gold-robbing gang led by brothers Henry and Jack Triskett arrived in the mining town of Sailors' Diggins, OR, in August 1852.
-Later called Waldo, and now a ghost town, Sailors' Diggins was one of the biggest cities in the Territory.
+Later called Waldo, and now a ghost town, Sailors' Diggins was one of the biggest cities in the territory.
 It was also a drunk, violent, and lawless town.
 The Triskett Gang headed right for a saloon, and after a long day of drinking, one of the men randomly pulled a gun and shot a passerby.